 What Is a Rotator Cuff Tear?

-A rotator cuff tear occurs when one or more of the tendons surrounding the shoulder joint become damaged or detached, often due to injury, overuse, or age-related wear.
-At HSA, we specialize in diagnosing and treating rotator cuff tears in Chicago, providing comprehensive care designed to restore shoulder function and improve your quality of life.
+A rotator cuff tear occurs when one or more of the tendons surrounding the shoulder joint become damaged or detached, often due to injury, repetitive overhead motion, sports activity, or age-related wear and tear.
+The rotator cuff plays a critical role in stabilizing the shoulder and allowing smooth arm movement, so even minor tears can lead to pain, weakness, and limited mobility.

 Symptoms of a Rotator Cuff Tear